 Khalid Warsame is a writer, photographer, and arts producer who lives in Melbourne.
 His essays and fiction have appeared in the Lifted Brow, Overland, the Big Issue, Cordite Poetry Review, and LitHub.
 He has previously edited fiction for the Lifted Brow, worked as a creative producer at the Footscray Community Arts Centre and Co-Directed the National Young Writers Festival.
 He is currently working on his first novel.

 Fiona Wright is a writer, editor and critic from Sydney.
-Her book of essays Small Acts of Disappearance won the 2016 Kibble Award and the Queensland Literary Award for non-fiction, and her poetry collection Knuckled, won the 2012 Dame Mary Gilmore Award.
-She has recently completed a PhD at Western Sydney University’s Writing and Society Research Centre, and her new collection of poetry Domestic Interior is forthcoming this year.
+Her book of essays Small Acts of Disappearance won the 2016 Kibble Award and the Queensland Literary Award for non-fiction, and her new collection, The World Was Whole was longlisted for the 2019 Stella Prize.
+Her poetry collections are Knuckled (2011) and Domestic Interior (2017).

 Sam Twyford-Moore is a writer and the founding host of The Rereaders, a fortnightly literary and cultural podcast.
 From 2012 until 2015, he was the Festival Director and CEO of the Emerging Writers’ Festival, during which time he directed three Melbourne-based festivals, launched the Digital Writers’ Festival and toured the festival to Hobart, Sydney, Canberra, Adelaide and across Indonesia.
 As a writer he has contributed to the Monthly, the Los Angeles Review of Books, the Australian, Meanjin, the Guardian, the Lifted Brow and others.
 He is the author of The Rapids: Ways of Looking at Mania published in August 2018.